Ahtesham18112011/VSDSquadron_FM/README.md

  <details>
   <summary>Task3: Implementing a UART transmitter mechanism on FM</summary>

+  This task is divided into five steps or parts.

+Step 1: Understanding the verilog code

+Step 2: Creating a block diagram for UART transmitter

+Step 3: Integrating with the VSDSquadron FPGA Mini Board

+Step 4: Testing and verification

+Step 5: Final documentation

   ### What this project do?
   This project shows how to communicate with the PC and the FPGA it sends character D all time and if we press any key in our keyboard the D letter would not change because this is example is for transmitting the data to the PC not for receiving any data from the PC